Paolo Odogwu

-Paolo Odogwu (born 18 February 1997) is an English professional rugby union player who plays as a winger for Stade Français in the Top 14.
-In 2019, Paolo became the Premiership Rugby 7's All-time top try scorer.
+Paolo Odogwu (born 18 February 1997) is a professional rugby union player who plays as a winger for Benetton Rugby in the United Rugby Championship.

 Rugby career

 After playing many positions at age grade level for King Edward's School Birmingham and Walsall RFC including prop, and number 8; Odogwu was deemed "too fast" to be a forward and focused his talent in the centres and on the wing.

 Odogwu spent his academy years at Leicester Tigers, scoring a memorable try in Marcos Ayerza's testimonial match at Welford Road, beating three players from the halfway line to score in the corner.
 He was released by Leicester in the summer of 2016 and signed for Sale Sharks.

 Sale Sharks

 Odogwu rose to fame after his performances for Sale in the Aviva Premiership Singha 7s tournament, scoring 8 tries in the group stage, breaking the record of 7 set by Christian Wade the previous year.
 This earned him the man of the round award.

 In September 2016 Odogwu made his senior debut for Sale in the second round of the Premiership season against Harlequins, impressing onlookers with footwork, pace and power.
 The following month saw him score his first try for the club against former side Leicester in round 5.

 Odogwu left Sale at the end of the 2018–19 season after spending 3 seasons at the club and making 29 first team appearances, signing for Coventry-based club Wasps.